-Russian forces fire on US-backed Syria rebels
+Russian forces fire on US-backed Syrian rebels

 The extent of the injuries was not clear.
 No coalition forces were hurt, authorities said.

+The Chairman of the US Joint Chiefs of Staff, Gen. Joseph Dunford, and Chief of General Staff of the Russian Armed Forces Gen. Valery Gerasimov had already spoken by telephone, according to a US military official.

+The phone call discussed the strike and the deconfliction phone line between the coalition and the Russians, the official said.

 Both the US-led coalition and Russia are battling ISIS in Syria, but they are on two different sides of the country's civil war.
-The United States and its allies support some anti-government rebel groups in their fight to overthrow Syrian President Bashar al-Assad.
-Russia backs his regime.
+The United States and its allies support some anti-government rebel groups in their fight to overthrow Syrian President Bashar al-Assad, while Russia backs his regime.

 The fight for Deir Ezzor